Paddle Billing

 Inline checkout

 Inline checkout lets you create integrated checkout experiences.
-You display information about items and totals, letting Paddle take care of customer and payment processing.
+You display information about items and totals, letting Paddle take care of capturing customer and payment details.

 Build integrated checkout experiences with inline checkout.
 Customers sign up and pay for subscriptions as part of your app or website, making for a seamless experience.